 Open 7-Zip File Manager by typing 7-Zip in the Start search box and hitting the ‘Enter’ key.

-Once located, open the program, select Tools menu, and then hit the Options button.
+Once located, open the program, select the Tools menu, and then hit the Options button.

 Next, switch to the 7-Zip tab, just adjacent to the System.
-Under Context menu items section, uncheck the checkbox labelled CRC SHA >, and then click Apply button.
+Under the Context menu items section, uncheck the checkbox labeled CRC SHA >, and then click Apply button.

 That’s it!
 CRC SHA entry from the context menu will be removed.